petraxeman/exWorlds/Design documents/Library server structures description.md

 - reference: Used for "addon" and "adventure" to assign to parent system
 - hidden: Show this pack for not owner and not redactos.
 - freezed: Can be updated or not.
+- likes: Count of users who liked this pack
 - last-update: Time when this table updated.
 - owner: User who create this system
 - redactors: List of user who can change or create content in this system